lpapailiou/neuralnetwork/README.md

     neuralNetwork.mutate();

 If you want to decrease the learning rate manually, you may call `decreaseLearningRate()`.
-Please note you should then select another type than `LearningRateDescent.NONE` (and according learning rate and momentum).
+Please note you should then select another type than `LearningRateOptimizer.NONE` (and according learning rate and momentum).
 As the decreasing learning rate is optional and has to be performed on a neural network instance chosen for reproduction only, it has to be called separately.